The Fugs: Musical style and Legacy

 Although often described as primitive musicians, the Fugs developed a deliberately raw and satirical sound that combined folk simplicity with avant-garde experimentation.
 Their arrangements alternated between acoustic street chants, proto-punk garage rock, and collage-like spoken-word performances incorporating poetry and found sound.

 Drawing on the ethos of Beat poetry and Dadaist theater, they blurred the boundaries between performance art and rock, using irony and obscenity as political tools.

 Critics have since credited the group with anticipating elements of punk, alternative, and performance-art rock.
 Greil Marcus described their work as “a theater of absurd democracy,” while Jim DeRogatis called them “the missing link between Allen Ginsberg and Iggy Pop.”

 Their songs, often built around simple three-chord structures, incorporated extended improvisations, political chants, and surreal humor, creating what Sanders termed “holy anarchy.”

 In 1968, writer Tom Robbins described them as "Incongruously... this trio of hairy gross ginch gropers is the most intellectual, sophisticated and literary ensemble in rock."

-They have been cited as influences by Bob Dylan, Sonic Youth, Syd Barrett, the Godz, David Peel, Lou Reed, Frank Zappa, Iggy Pop, Donald Fagen, Red Krayola, Jonathan Richman and King Missile., wile covered by the Melvins, Sun City Girls, Richie Havens and the Edgar Broughton Band.
+They have been cited as influences by Bob Dylan, Sonic Youth, Syd Barrett, the Godz, David Peel, Lou Reed, Frank Zappa, Iggy Pop, Donald Fagen, Red Krayola, Jonathan Richman and King Missile., while covered by the Melvins, Sun City Girls, Richie Havens and the Edgar Broughton Band.

 While unconfirmed, one regional report claimed that Paul McCartney mentioned enjoying the Fugs during a 1966 U.S. press conference, though no primary transcript exists to substantiate the remark.
 Contemporary critics have occasionally compared certain Beatles recordings—such as the chaotic passages of The White Album—to the Fugs’ anarchic and satirical style, though no direct influence has been documented.

 In popular culture

 The band can be seen performing in the cult film Chappaqua (1967) by Conrad Rooks.
 Tuli Kupferberg made appearances in W.R.: Mysteries of the Organism (1971) by Dušan Makavejev and played God in Voulez-vous coucher avec God?
 (1972) by Michael Hirsh and Jack Christie.

 Their song "CIA Man" was featured during the closing credits of the 2008 Coen brothers film Burn After Reading, and during the closing credits of the fifth episode of the 2017 docudrama miniseries Wormwood.

 In a 2012 interview with National Public Radio, Ed Sanders read a leaflet from an August 1965 show: "The Fugs present: Night of napalm, songs against the war, rock n' roll bomb shrieks, heavy metal orgasms!
 Watch all The Fugs die in a napalm raid!"

 It was one of the first times that a band used the phrase “heavy metal” in a performance context, predating the later popularization of the term in Steppenwolf’s 1968 song “Born to Be Wild.”

+The band is the subject of the 2025 documentary Fugs Film!.